gaetanlhf/SaSHa/README.md

 - Press `f` to toggle favorite status of the selected server
 - Press `q` to quit

-When you select a server, SaSHa will build the SSH command and execute it for you.
+When you select a server, SaSHa will display "Connecting to [hostname]..." and execute the SSH connection for you.
+If a password is configured, it will be provided automatically during the authentication process.

 ## License